junjunruan/P4-Website-Optimization/README.md

   - Calculate phase outside of loop.

     As i%5 only has 5 unique value, so we can calculate phase and store the value in an array outside of loop.

+  - Calculate iterms.length outside of for loop

+    declear a variable: var itemsLen = items.length;

 2) Optimize paint bottle neck (the green bar)